How to: Make Friends and Date with Confidence

 Most people that I speak to in the psychology office, say that they would like to become more confident to make friends or begin dating someone.

 Shy, avoidant or anxious people are most likely to miss out on making friends because they believe that when people don’t approach them or instantly respond in the way they would like, that the other person doesn’t like them.
 Typically they then experience either shame or anxiety, which causes them to shrink away, continuing the cycle of avoidance.
-This is the opposite to initiating.
+This is the opposite of initiating.

 With some sense of humour, I often remind my clients, that waiting for someone to knock on their door, and say, “can I please be your friend (or date)” – is incredibly unlikely.
 (Granted, these days there are dating apps and social apps which do make it possible to make connections from your home, but there is still a basic process to follow to meet a real live person, face to face, and have an ongoing friendship or relationship).